SableRaf/processing-revisions/README.md

 # processing-revisions
 Archival project for early (pre, alpha, beta) Processing releases

 The versions of Processing featured on this repository were released between 2001 and 2005.
-The archival process is a work in progress, starting with the processing-0001 (pre-release) and working all the way up to processing-0104-expert (beta release).
+The archival process is a work in progress, starting with `processing-0001.sit` (pre-release) and working all the way up to `processing-0104-expert.zip` (beta release).
 In total this is 287 individual files to upload, tag, and check by hand.
 If you want to help this archival effort, please contact hello@processing.org.

 These legacy releases are provided as is, bugs and all, for their historical value and to support conservation efforts.
 Refer to the included release notes for technical information.
 We do not provide support or bug fixes for these very early versions of Processing.
 If you find a problem with this repository, such as a corrupted archive, or a wrong file in a release, please file an issue.